cnvogelg/plipbox/doc/src/firmware.md

 ### 1.2 Flash on Arduino Hardware with "avrdude"

+First select correct firmware file for flashing.
+The firmware used for the Arduino 2009 prototype is called `*-ardiuno-*.hex` and the firmware for the plipbox nano production version is called `*-nano-*.hex`.
+Choose the version matching your hardware.
+Both have the same features but use a slightly different pinout for accessing the Amiga's parallel port.

 For flashing the firmware you need a flash tool on your Mac/PC that talks via this serial port.
 I use [avrdude][ad] here.
 It is available on all platforms and a command line tools.